 With effect from December 2015 the facility to sign a disclaimer in the event of your DBS certificate arriving after your current driver’s badge has expired is no longer available.

 Further information on this service can be found at: www.gov.uk/dbs-update-service

-- The Driver and Vehicle Licensing Agency (DVLA) check an individual’s driving history.
-Applicants with internet access may wish to take advantage of the DVLA’s online service which allows driver’s to obtain a code, which is then given to officers to enable them to check the status of your driving history with immediate effect.
+The Driver and Vehicle Licensing Agency (DVLA) check an individual’s driving history.
+Applicants with internet access may wish to take advantage of the DVLA’s online service which allows driver’s to obtain a code, which is then given to officers in the licensing section to enable them to check the status of your driving history with immediate effect.
 This service can be found at www.gov.uk/view-driving-licence.

-- Prior to the initial grant of a driver’s badge, applicants must undertake a knowledge test designed to confirm they are capable of driving in a safe manner to a number of locations throughout Amber Valley.
-The test is divided into three sections, local knowledge, (i.e. directions from a named town/landmark to a specified location within the district), the highway code and the Council’s taxi policy and general law.
-The pass mark is 75%.
+The test is divided into three sections, local knowledge (i.e. directions from a named town/landmark to a specified location within the district), the highway code and the Council’s taxi policy and general law.
+The pass mark is 75%

 Proof of the right to work in the UK must be produced prior to the initial grant of a driver’s licence.